 Harvesting Marshmallow Root

-If you plant to use marshmallow root for medicine, you can begin harvesting in the 2nd or 3rd fall after planting.
+If you plan to use marshmallow root for medicine, you can begin harvesting in the 2nd or 3rd fall after planting.
 Use a sharp spade to harvest the roots in the late fall, after the plant has died back but before the ground freezes.
 It’s possible to harvest without killing the plant, so take care to replant the crown after removing a portion of the root.

 How to Use Marshmallow Herb